apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Values
 ```

-Parquet has multiple [different encodings](https://parquet.apache.org/docs/file-format/data-pages/encodings/) that may be used for integers types, the exact details of which are beyond the scope of this post.
-Broadly speaking the data will be stored in one or more [*DataPage*](https://parquet.apache.org/docs/file-format/data-pages/)s containing the integers in a highly compressed form.
+Parquet has multiple [different encodings](https://parquet.apache.org/docs/file-format/data-pages/encodings/) that may be used for integer types, the exact details of which are beyond the scope of this post.
+Broadly speaking the data will be stored in one or more [*DataPage*](https://parquet.apache.org/docs/file-format/data-pages/)s containing the integers in an encoded form

 ```text
 ┌─────┐